nupsea/flink-wlm/README.md

 - Copy/Deploy the jar on your local standalone cluster.

-`./bin/flink run -c org.nupsea.batch.SampleJob flink-wlm.jar`
+`./bin/flink run -c org.nupsea.flink.batch.SampleJob flink-wlm.jar`

 - View the job runs in the Flink Dashboard.